The 12 Archetypes

 The Tyrant uses power to control and dominate often to detriment of others

-The benevolent leader leads with wisdom care and a focus on the greater good
+The Benevolent leader leads with wisdom care and a focus on the greater good

-The weakling prince fails to live up to the responsibilities of leadership often faltering under pressure
+The Weakling prince fails to live up to the responsibilities of leadership often faltering under pressure

-Goals: seeks to discover a better world or find deeper meaning within themselves, a desire for freedom and autonomy, and the opportunity to experience new horizons, expanded explanations.
+Seeks to discover a better world or find deeper meaning within themselves, a desire for freedom and autonomy, and the opportunity to experience new horizons, expanded explanations.
 The explorer is driven by the needs to break free from the mundane and seek new experiences, knowledge and adventure.

 Often restless, constantly searching for meaning and self-standing through external exploration or inner journeys.

-Fears: Being trapped, confined or stuck in a monotonous life.
+Being trapped, confined or stuck in a monotonous life.
 There fear of being trapped or tied down can prevent them from finding satisfaction in the present moment.

-Examples in religion: Moses leading the Israelites through the desert in search of the promised land reflects the explorers need to break away from oppression and to seek freedom.
+Moses leading the Israelites through the desert in search of the promised land reflects the explorers need to break away from oppression and to seek freedom.

-Esotericism: The spiritual seeker for a quest for enlightenment, constantly pushing boundaries to explore the unknown.
+The spiritual seeker for a quest for enlightenment, constantly pushing boundaries to explore the unknown.

-Fiction: Indiana Jones, epitomises the explorer, always in pursuit of ancient treasures and hidden truths, driven bij curiosity and adventure
+Indiana Jones, epitomises the explorer, always in pursuit of ancient treasures and hidden truths, driven bij curiosity and adventure

 And sub archetypes: